mindspore-ai/docs/tutorials/source_zh_cn/debug/error_analysis/minddata_debug.md

     if(np.isinf(data).any()):             # Checking for inf values
         print("np.isinf index: ", data_index) # Prints the index of the sample if there is an inf value if(np.isnan(data).any()):             # Checking for nan values
-        print("np.isinf index: ", data_index) # Prints an index of samples with nan values
+        print("np.isnan index: ", data_index) # Prints an index of samples with nan values
 ```

 ## 数据处理常见问题分析